Beastlyprime/awesome-AI4Drug-papers/README.md

 ### Property Prediction

 - NeurIPS (2021) [Property-Aware Relation Networks for Few-Shot Molecular Property Prediction](https://proceedings.neurips.cc/paper/2021/hash/91bc333f6967019ac47b49ca0f2fa757-Abstract.html).
 Molecular property prediction is essentially a few-shot problem which makes it hard to use regular machine learning models.
-- NeurIPS (2021) [Motif-based Graph Self-Supervised Learning for Molecular Property Prediction](https://proceedings.neurips.cc/paper/2021/hash/85267d349a5e647ff0a9edcb5ffd1e02-Abstract.html).
-Most existing self-supervised pretraining frameworks for GNNs only focus on node-level or graph-level tasks.
-These approaches cannot capture the rich information in subgraphs or graph motifs.
-- NeurIPS (2021) [Deep Molecular Representation Learning via Fusing Physical and Chemical Information](https://proceedings.neurips.cc/paper/2021/hash/884d247c6f65a96a7da4d1105d584ddd-Abstract.html).
-Two networks specialize in their own tasks and cooperate by providing expertise to each other.
 - ICLR oral (2022) [Meta-Learning with Fewer Tasks through Task Interpolation ](https://openreview.net/forum?id=ajXWF7bVR8d).
 The bottleneck of current meta-learning algorithms is the requirement of a large number of meta-training tasks, which may not be accessible in real-world scenarios.
 - ICLR (2022) [Constrained Graph Mechanics Networks ](https://openreview.net/forum?id=SHbhHHfePhP).
 Can be used for molecular dynamics prediction.